handbob/biovariant/README.md

 # pybiovariant

-pybiovariant is a bioinformatics tool designed for the analysis and management of genetic variants from VCF files using Python.
-It supports filtering genetic variants, storing them in PostgreSQL, querying specific variants, and visualizing allele frequency data via a web interface built with Vue.js.
+Pybiovariant is a bioinformatics tool designed for the analysis and management of genetic variants from VCF files using Python.
+It supports filtering genetic variants, storing them in PostgreSQL, querying specific variants, and visualizing allele frequency data via a web interface built with React.

 ## Table of Contents